CardHeroAU/SuperCalculator/docs/FAQs.md

-# Why would you sacrifice you salary for Superannuation?

-This means instead of taking 100% of the salary (and possibly spend them all), receive 80% of salary right now (and happily spent it) and the other 20% is paid automatically into your superanuation.

-[Image of bank & super]

-Either way, you'll receive 100% of the salary (less the tax).
-The main difference is timing:

-[Image of yong man and old man with $ sign on top]

-# Do I receive less if I salary sacrifice?

-No.

-On the contrary, due to the tax savings, you could end up receiving more!

-[table]

-With the same income, you get to KEEP more of the money due to tax savings.

-[image of illustration of more and less tax]

-# Is it legal?

-100%.
-In fact, it is well well publicized on ATO's and MoneySmart website.

 # How is Tax calculated?

 For this context, only Individual Income Tax and Superanuation Tax is considered for the calculation.